Tips to recognize bad - deceptive virtual staging

 Hence, it would be best not to let them get deceived by other factors.

-Virtual staging is an acceptable procedure if the rules are followed.
+Virtual staging is an acceptable and ethic marketing tool if the rules are followed.

 When the buyers see that a specific space inside the home is filled with furniture, they will be able to understand how the house can match their requirements.